 Emirates has been credited with delivering luxury and glamour reminiscent of the glory days of commercial aviation.
 Tim Clark, the airline’s President has spoken of going against the grain to push for the introduction of onboard showers and lounges.

-- 2017 – In November, the airline will unveil a brand new First Class seat on its Boeing 777 aircraft.
-A refreshed cabin will also be unveiled.
+- 2017 – In November, unveiled a brand new fully-enclosed First Class Suite on its Boeing 777 aircraft.
+A refreshed cabin for Business Class and Economy was also revealed.

-- 2017 – In July, Emirates will take delivery of a new Airbus A380 installed with a redesigned onboard lounge.
+- 2017 – In July, Emirates took delivery of an Airbus A380 installed with a redesigned onboard lounge.
 Tables have been introduced for the first time and additional seating added to bring greater comforts for First and Business Class passengers.

 - 2016 – The airline leverages social media to reach more customers.
 It now has more than 1 million followers on Instagram and customer support can be reached on social media channels 24 hours a day.